Loading...

 Portion Control

-Reduce the portion size of chicken biryani and goat curry to minimize the overall carbohydrate and calorie intake, which can help in managing glucose spikes.
+Reduce the portion size of chicken biryani and English goat curry to limit the amount of carbohydrates consumed in one sitting.

-Drink plenty of water before and during the meal to aid digestion and help maintain steady blood sugar levels.
+Drink plenty of water before and during your meal.
+Staying hydrated can aid digestion and help stabilize blood sugar levels.

 healthspan-mbl